camuthig/camuthig.github.io/content/posts/php-73-features.md

 draft: true
 ---

 By the time this post is live, PHP 7.3 should already have dropped.
-Since the release of 7.0, I have found myself very happy with the quality of work the core team has released.
-A lot of new language features have been released that focus on deveoper productivity, which matters a lot when maintaining a large project.
-PHP 7.3 includes a number of great features, but there are a few that I am especially excited about.
+I am very happy with the quality of work released by the core team since the release of 7.0.
+They have built a number of amazing features into the language that focus on developer productivity, which makes a difference when maintaining a large project.
+PHP 7.3 follows suit, including several great features, but there are a few that I am especially excited about.

 - [Throw on JSON Errors {#throw-on-json-error}](#throw-on-json-errors-throw-on-json-error)
 - [Indent Aware Heredoc/Nowdoc {#indent-aware-docs}](#indent-aware-heredocnowdoc-indent-aware-docs)